 New to Standing Desks?
 Here’s What You Need To Know

 Sitting may be relaxing (doesn’t it just feel good sometimes?), but too much sitting can be alarming.
-The research is clear: people who sit for a long period of time are more likely to acquire chronic diseases such as cancer, diabetes, heart disease, and high blood pressure.
+The research is clear: people who sit for long periods are more likely to acquire chronic diseases such as cancer, diabetes, heart disease, and high blood pressure.

-We often sit because it makes it comfortable and easier to perform motor skills needed for working and active tasks such as driving, computer works, detailed drawing, holding a spoon and writing; however, too much sitting can be detrimental to our health.
-There is a remedy at hand, though; a significant number of studies are suggesting the use of adjustable height standing desks and the implementation of sit-stand workstations to lessen the harmful effects of a sedentary lifestyle.
+We often sit because it offers comfort and makes it easier to perform motor skills needed for work and active tasks such as driving, computer work, detailed drawing, holding a spoon, and writing.
+However, too much sitting can be detrimental to our health.
+There is a remedy at hand, though; a significant number of studies suggest the use of adjustable height standing desks and the implementation of sit-stand workstations to lessen the harmful effects of a sedentary lifestyle.

 Many workers responded positively to the inclusion of adjustable standing desks or standing desk converters in the workplace.
 Some business owners even encourage design teams to adopt standing desks as part of innovative office design.
 Now the question is, are we using them properly?

-On the first few days of using a standing desk, it is best to start by alternating between standing and sitting for a few minutes to hours at a time until you are accustomed to standing for long periods of time.
-This will allow the body to adjust and slowly getting used to standing at work and sitting when needed.
+On the first few days of using a standing desk, it is best to start by alternating between standing and sitting for a few minutes to hours at a time until you are accustomed to standing for long periods.
+This will allow your body to adjust and slowly get used to standing at work and sitting when needed.

 PROPER HEIGHT

 The height of the desk should generally be at elbow height or slightly below.
-The elbows are positioned at a nearly 90-degree angle from the floor.
+Your elbows should be positioned at a nearly 90-degree angle from the floor.
 To test, measure the distance from the floor to the bottom of your elbow.
-The desk should be built close to this height.
+The desk should be adjusted to this height.

 The monitor should be placed at eye level and 15 to 30 inches away from you.
-This will allow you to work with comfort and focus and it would prevent your arm and wrist of getting injured.
-An adjustable monitor stand with gas compression can help you adjust the monitor to perfect height (there may be subtle adjustments from sitting to standing positions you will want to make).
+This will allow you to work with comfort and focus, and it will prevent arm and wrist injuries.
+An adjustable monitor stand with gas compression can help you adjust the monitor to the perfect height (there may be subtle adjustments from sitting to standing positions you will want to make).

 Consider your body’s proportion before setting the height.
 You have the option to buy a standing desk or stick with your existing table and use a standing desk converter.